elastic/elasticsearch-hadoop/README.md

 ## Configuration Properties

-All options described in detailed in the reference (http://www.elasticsearch.org/guide/en/elasticsearch/hadoop/current/configuration.html)[documentation].

 All configuration properties start with `es` prefix.
 Note that the `es.internal` namespace is reserved for the library internal use and should _not_ be used by the user at any point.
-The properties are read mainly from the Hadoop configuration but the user can specify (some of) them directly depending on the library used (see the relevant documentation below).
-The full list is available [here](http://github.com/elasticsearch/elasticsearch-hadoop/tree/master/src/main/java/org/elasticsearch/hadoop/cfg/ConfigurationOptions.java).
+The properties are read mainly from the Hadoop configuration but the user can specify (some of) them directly depending on the library used.
+The full list is available [here](http://www.elasticsearch.org/guide/en/elasticsearch/hadoop/current/configuration.html)

 ### Required
 ```